Editor’s Note: This post was updated on August 1, 2018, for accuracy and comprehensiveness. It was originally published on November 2, 2016.

 Perform a normal pushup.
 When you reach the top of the movement, lift one of your arms up, turn your shoulder, and reach your arm up to the sky.
 Then lift your outside leg up as high as you can, holding for up to 10 seconds.
 Repeat on the other side.
 Do 6-10 repetitions on each side.
 This exercise builds shoulder, arm, and hip strength, engages your core and ab muscles, and improves flexibility in your shoulders, back, and hips.

-One of the best exercises for building all-around functional lower body strength is the mighty squat.
-Squats work nearly every muscle in your legs, while also building the necessary core strength to help you with day-to-day movements involving pushing, pulling, and lifting.
+One of the best strength exercises for building all-around functional lower body strength is the mighty squat.
+Squats work nearly every muscle in your legs, while also building the necessary core strength to help you with day-to-day movements involving pushing, pulling and lifting.

-Contrary to popular belief, you don’t need to load a barbell full of heavy weights on your back to reap the benefits of this exercise.
-Your own body weight is plenty for most people, and you can do several variations once you start building strength.
+Contrary to popular belief, you don’t need to load a barbell full of heavyweights on your back to reap the benefits of this exercise.
+Using your own body weight is a great workout, and you can do several variations once you start building strength.

-Focus on strict form over function (feet shoulder width apart, bend at the hips and don’t let your knees go past your toes, lower your body until your thighs are parallel to the floor).
+Focus on strict form for maximum effectiveness: feet shoulder width apart, bend at the hips and don’t let your knees go past your toes, lower your body until your thighs are parallel to the floor.

 Muscle groups worked: Back muscles, Biceps, deep abdominals, scapula stabilizers

-This exercise effectively targets your back muscles, spine and scapula stabilizers, and arms, making it easier to do every-day activities that include any type of pulling motion (lifting things off the ground, starting a lawnmower, etc.).
+This workout effectively targets your back muscles, spine and scapula stabilizers, and arms, making it easier to do every-day activities that include any type of pulling motion (lifting things off the ground, starting a lawn mower, etc.).